mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 The package is published on the Matrix gitlab.
 To update the library, download the latest `.tgz` bundle and replace the files in the `@matrix-org/olm` folder.

-### Updating p-retry

-While p-retry itself only consists of a single `index.js` file, it depends on the `retry` package, which consists of three files, and `index.js` and two modules in the `lib` folder.
-All four files should be mirrored over into this folder into a `p-retry` and `retry` folder respectively.